Akshath-Singhal/commonroad-sumo-interface/README.md

 Further options for the interface can be found in the sumo-interface config file `sumo-interface/config/default.py`.

 ## Minimal example for using the interface:
 The file `example_scripts/minimal_example.py` gives an example how the interface can be integrated into an existing trajectory planner.
-For testing, the scenarios `cross_example_map` and `traci_tls` are recommended.
 Plug in a trajectory planner and run:
 ```python
 from sumo2cr.interface.sumo_simulation import SumoSimulation